Youth Turning 18

 If your child was adopted after their 16th birthday

-- Continue to receive ongoing financial support from their adoptive parents, and
+• Continue to receive financial support from their adoptive parents, and

-To apply for the Extended Adoption Support Program, and continue to receive Adoption Support benefits after their 18th birthday, qualifying youth should send the Adoption Support Program Consultant the following documents prior to their 18th birthday:
+To apply for the Extended Adoption Support Program, and continue to receive Adoption Support benefits after their 18th birthday, qualifying youth should send the Adoption Support Program Consultant the following documents before their 18th birthday:

-Once this documentation has been submitted, your Program Consultant will review it, and if found eligible, will send you an agreement to sign for the Extended Adoption Support Program.
+Once this documentation has been submitted, your Program Consultant will review it.
+If you qualify, they will send you an agreement to sign for the Extended Adoption Support Program.

 Important Reminders

-Youth who were adopted after their 16th birthdays have up until their 19th birthday to apply for the Extended Adoption Support Program.
-If they have not applied for the program prior to their 19th birthday or have become ineligible for the program prior to or any time after their 19th birthday, they will no longer be eligible to participate in the Extended Adoption Support Program.
+Youth who were adopted after their 16th birthday have up until their 19th birthday to apply for the Extended Adoption Support Program.
+If they have not applied for the program prior to their 19th birthday or have become ineligible for the program prior to or any time after their 19th birthday, they can no longer participate in the Extended Adoption Support Program.

-It is your responsibility to notify the Adoption Support Program Consultant if there are any changes to your child's situation after participation in the Extended Adoption Support Program has been approved.
-Some examples of changes you are required to report include: adoptive parents no longer financially supporting the youth, your child no longer participating in a qualifying activity or changing the type of activity they are participating in, applying for SSI disability for a child, or your child entering the military.
+It is your responsibility to tell the Adoption Support Program Consultant if there are any changes to your child's situation after participation in the Extended Adoption Support Program has been approved.

 Under no circumstances can Extended Adoption Support continue for a youth beyond their 21st birthday, even if they continue to participate in a qualifying activity.

 Updated verification of your child's participation in a qualifying activity will be requested regularly by your Adoption Support Program Consultant.
-The frequency of the re-verification will be case specific depending on the qualifying activity the youth is engaged with.
+The frequency of the re-verification will be case specific depending on the youth’s qualifying activity.

 Please contact your Adoption Support Program Consultant for any case specific questions.